 Remote ID

-Diver’s license image, facial recognition, name and address, all these are used for voter ID.
+Appropriate personal ID image, facial recognition, name and address, all these are used for voter ID.
 Other standards are emerging that are more secure.
 Use of vote by mail scenarios.

 Standards for Voter ID and requirements vary by jurisdiction depending upon local laws and standards.
 In cases where picture ID is required, government issued IDs and facial recognition technology can be combined to fulfill this requirement.
 In jurisdictions where photo ID is not required, a combination of personal information and two or three factor identification can be used to verify identity of a voter.